JabRef/jabref/README.md

 Building a release requires [install4j].
 We've got an [Open Source License](https://www.ej-technologies.com/buy/install4j/openSource).
 Releasing is done using [CircleCI](https://circleci.com/gh/JabRef/jabref).
 A full release howto is available [in our wiki](https://github.com/JabRef/jabref/wiki/Releasing-a-new-Version).

-## Rights of Loading Animation
-The loading animation during loading of recommendations from Mr. DLib is created by http://loading.io/ and is free of use under licence CC0 1.0.

 ## License

 Since version 3.6, JabRef is licensed under the [MIT license](https://tldrlegal.com/license/mit-license).
 See the [LICENSE.md](LICENSE.md) for the full MIT license.

-JabRef also uses libraries distributed by other parties.
+JabRef also uses libraries, fonts, and icons distributed by other parties.
 See [external libraries](external-libraries.txt) for details.

   [BibTeX]: https://www.ctan.org/pkg/bibtex